Alaska: Cities and census-designated places (by population)

 In the 2020 United States census, Alaska has 355 incorporated cities and census-designated places (CDPs).
 The tally of cities includes four unified municipalities, essentially the equivalent of a consolidated city–county.
-The majority of these communities are located in the rural expanse of Alaska known as "The Bush" and are unconnected to that contiguous North American road network.
+The majority of these communities are located in the rural expanse of Alaska known as "The Bush" and are unconnected to the contiguous North American road network.
 The table at the bottom of this section lists the 100 largest cities and census-designated places in Alaska, in population order.

 Of Alaska's 2020 U.S. census population figure of 733,391, 16,655 people, or 2.27% of the population, did not live in an incorporated city or census-designated place.
 Approximately three-quarters of that figure were people who live in urban and suburban neighborhoods on the outskirts of the city limits of Ketchikan, Kodiak, Palmer and Wasilla.
 CDPs have not been established for these areas by the United States Census Bureau.
 Seven CDPs were established for the Ketchikan-area neighborhoods in the 1980 census (Clover Pass, Herring Cove, Ketchikan East, Mountain Point, Alaska Route 7, Pennock Island and Saxman East), but have not been used since.
 The remaining population was scattered throughout Alaska, both within organized boroughs and in the Unorganized Borough, in largely remote areas.